farabi1038/free-genai-bootcamp-2025/lang-portal/README.md

 # Language Learning Portal

 A comprehensive web application for language learning, featuring vocabulary management, study activities, progress tracking, and personalized learning experiences.
+The Language Learning Portal is a full-stack application designed to help users learn new languages through various interactive activities.
+The application consists of a React frontend with TypeScript and a Go backend with SQLite database, providing a complete solution for vocabulary management and study tracking.

 ## Backend — Lang Portal